 Standard Half Sub

 Cheese is a minor variable.
-Provolone and Swiss are 70 calories per slice, cheddar, muenster, and American are 80.
-On a whole sub that's a 10–20 calorie difference total.
-Not worth overthinking.
+Provolone and Swiss are 70 calories per slice per half.
+Cheddar, muenster, and American are 80.
+On a whole sub the difference is 20 calories total.
+Choose for taste.

 Toppings are effectively free.
-Lettuce, tomato, onion, cucumbers, banana peppers, pickles — all zero or near-zero.
+Lettuce, onion, cucumbers, banana peppers, pickles, jalapeños, all zero or near-zero.
+Tomato is 10 calories per half.
 Load them up.
-Avocado adds 50 calories per half and bacon adds 40 per half if you're going that direction.
+Avocado adds 30 calories per half, bacon 50 per half if you're adding extras.

-For the exact numbers on your specific build — half or whole — run it through the Publix Sub Macro Calculator.
+For the exact numbers on your specific build, half or whole, any bread, any condiment, run it through the Publix Sub Macro Calculator.